PPacie/mingler-privacy-policy/index.md

 ## Information we collect

 We do not collect nor share any personal information.
-We deliberately do not share data read or recorded by Buoywatch or data entered by the user in the Buoywatch app with any third party.
+We deliberately do not share data read or recorded by Mingler or data entered by the user in the Mingler app with any third party.

 ## Your consent